alesauvage/geoserver/doc/en/user/source/styling/sld/extensions/pointsymbols.rst

 In contrast, for SVG graphics specifying a ``<Size>`` is recommended.
 SVG files are a vector-based format describing both shape and color,
 so they scale cleanly to any size.
+Plese note that for proper scaling of SVG graphics, it is advised to specify ``width`` and ``height`` attributes on the outermost SVG element of the SVG document.

 If the path of the symbol file is relative,
 the file is looked for under ``$GEOSERVER_DATA_DIR/styles``.